SQL injection (SQLi)

 What is SQL injection?

-SQL injection (SQLi) is a cybersecurity term for a specific class of software security vulnerabilities.
-If a malicious hacker is able to introduce (inject) undesired SQL code into SQL queries executed by the software, it means the software has an SQL injection vulnerability.
+SQL injection (SQLi) is a vulnerability that lets a malicious hacker introduce (inject) undesired SQL code into SQL queries executed by the software.

 |Worst-case consequences:||full system compromise|